Applications close at 4.00pm on Friday 2 August 2019. Late applications will not be accepted.

 I haven’t used an online application before.
 What help is available for me?

 The application form is easy to complete.
-An online manual (with instructions and pictures) is available to guide you through the application process.
-If you experience any technical difficulties while writing, saving or submitting your application, please contact SmartyGrants Support by phone (03) 9320 6888 or email firstname.lastname@example.org
+If you experience any technical difficulties while writing, saving or submitting your application, please contact SmartyGrants Support by phone (03) 9320 6888 or email email@example.com .

 Application writing tips

-- clearly articulate and provide evidence of the crime prevention issue in your local community
+- clearly articulate and provide evidence of the crime prevention issue your project seeks to address

 - demonstrate linkages between your project and broader community safety plans, council strategic plans and other relevant plans